Pramodhraj15/MAD-Ex-no-11/README.md

-# Ex.No:11 Develop a application to add animations to ImageView,Move,blink,fade,clockwise,zoom,slide operations are perform in android studio
+# Ex.No: 11 Develop a application to add animations to ImageView,Move,blink,fade,clockwise,zoom,slide operations are perform in android studio.

-### AIM:
+## AIM:

 To develop a application to add animation to imageview,move,blink,fade,clockwise,zoom,slide operation using Android Studio.

-### EQUIPMENTS REQUIRED:
+## EQUIPMENTS REQUIRED:

-Latest Version Android Studio.
+Android Studio(Latest Version)

-### ALGORITHM:
+## ALGORITHM:

 Step 1: Open Android Studio and then click on File -> New -> New project.

 Step 2: Then type the Application name as HelloWorld and click Next.